osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

     From there, you can follow the steps provided in the same Deployment Guide for [Using the Application](https://www.tomsawyer.com/graph-database-browser/TSS.GDBB.9.0.0.AMI.DeploymentGuide.pdf).

     Your `{instance-url}` is your Private IPv4 address.

+4. **Multiple Users**: If you are accessing a Tom Sawyer Graph Database Browser for Amazon Neptune where you would like to allow for multiple people to have access, you will need to connect to the EC2 instance via Session Manager.

+    You will then need to run the following code within the CLI.

+    ```bash
+    cd /home/ec2-user
+    sudo su
+    sh enable-user-registration.sh
+    exit
+    ```
+    This enables the instance to allow for multiple users to sign up for a Tom Sawyer Graph Database Browser account.

-4. Once you have succesfully logged into Tom Sawyer, we can prepare a database to load in our Neptune DB.
+5. Once you have succesfully logged into Tom Sawyer, we can prepare a database to load in our Neptune DB.

     ![addDB](./screenshots/addDB.jpg)